SYSRPC CSMASS direct command

 If the size calculation fails for single or multiple objects, the report shows the number of objects affected and appropriate error messages.

-You can specify the objects (subprograms) to be selected for size calculation and the type of compression to be used:
+You can specify the objects (subprograms or PDAs) to be selected for size calculation and the type of compression to be used:

 Valid name specifications are described below where value is any combination of one or more alphanumeric characters: